-Current net neutrality protections also prevent telecoms from giving their own services preferential treatment over internet competitors by, for example, slowing down Skype or Google Phone.
+Previous net neutrality protections prevented telecoms from giving their own services preferential treatment over internet competitors by, for example, slowing down Skype or Google Phone.

 Who Are the Players in This Game?

-A number of technologists and almost every ISP oppose current net neutrality regulations, as do a number of conservative politicians — including the President of the United States and the man he appointed to chair the FCC, which currently oversees net neutrality regulations.
+A number of technologists and almost every ISP oppose net neutrality regulations, as do a number of politicians — including the President of the United States and the man he appointed to chair the FCC.
 (Don’t worry, we’ll chat a bit more about the FCC chair in a bit).

 And who supports net neutrality regulations?
 Basically everyone else: content providers such as Netflix and Google, tech companies like DreamHost, and many legislators.
-The general public, as well, has shown enormous support for the open internet, with millions having filed public comments with the FCC backing net neutrality.
+The general public, as well, has shown enormous support for the open internet, with millions filing public comments with the FCC backing net neutrality.